 #3 Because great hairstylists do not have to use excessive hair products or devices.

 Shape should not completely hinge upon things like wax, tongs, treatment and whatever else.
 Those are things meant to enhance shape, not create it.
+Always talk to your customers about things they can do at home to help their hair like this hair loss shampoo for men.
 Shape should be created by your scissor skills.
 Don’t have it?
 Learn.

 My new ‘do is just beyond pathetic.
 It now looks like I can’t get a decent haircut in this country for under $70 and a waiting list – of which I didn’t have time to wait, since I was in dire need of a trim.
 I’d do anything to go back to Toronto and have my trusted Korean Ahjumma from Kyoung Hee Hair Salon cut my hair again.